irgolic/AutoPR/README.md

 🔒 The license grants permission to use, modify, and distribute the software.
 📝 The license requires the copyright notice and permission notice to be included in all copies.
 🚫 The software is provided "as is" without warranty.
-📅 The license is valid until 2023.
+📅 The license copyright has beenupdated to the year 2023.
 💼 The license is owned by Raphael Francis Ltd.